willbush/onos-adjustable-traffic-monitor/README.md

 You can import this source code the same way you import ONOS source code, which is outlined [here](https://wiki.onosproject.org/display/ONOS/Web+UI+Tutorial+-+Creating+a+Custom+View) (scroll down to "Import into IntelliJ" or [here](https://wiki.onosproject.org/display/ONOS/Importing+ONOS+projects+into+IntelliJ+IDEA).

-To attach the debugger to the remote process follow [this guide](https://www.youtube.com/watch?v=UzWcI9KvP0g).
+To attach the debugger to the remote process follow [this guide](https://www.youtube.com/watch?v=UzWcI9KvP0g), except where the IP is set to localhost in his, it is 10.0.2.15 in the VM (the value of $ONOS_IP, type `echo $ONOS_IP` to see it).

 ###Trouble Shooting ONOS